brandon-benge/InterviewPrep/system-design/components/data-storage-management.md

 - CAP (partition → choose C vs A), PACELC (else latency vs consistency), ACID vs BASE.

 #### *Design Patterns*
-- Read repair / hinted handoff
+- Read repair / hinted handoff: Techniques in distributed databases (e.g., Cassandra) to ensure eventual consistency by repairing out-of-date replicas and temporarily storing writes for unreachable nodes.
-- Write-ahead log + deterministic replay
+- Write-ahead log + deterministic replay: A logging mechanism (used in databases like PostgreSQL) that records changes before applying them, enabling recovery and exact replay of operations after crashes.
-- Region-local synchronous + cross-region asynchronous replication
+- Region-local synchronous + cross-region asynchronous replication: Data replication strategies (used in cloud databases like Amazon Aurora) where updates are immediately synchronized within a region but propagated with delay across regions for resilience and performance.

 #### *Decision Prompts*
 - Acceptable stale read window?